Steps to exporting fresh fruit

 Undertake pesticide residue testing, if required

-The industry group or producer board may have an industry export programme for your product, which may specify rules for pesticide use and residue testing.
+Your industry group may have an export programme for your product, which may specify rules for pesticide use and residue testing.
 Contact your industry group for more information.

 If residue testing is required, MPI has recognised several laboratories that do residue analysis using specified test methods.